exakat/php-dictionary/dictionary/__wakeup.ini.rst

 __wakeup() is a magic method : it is called an object is being deserialized, so that the object may be restored to its working condition.

-In particular, some resources, such as database connexions or files cannot be serialized.
+In particular, some resources, such as database connections or files cannot be serialized.
 They should be closed, stored as a path in __sleep(), and reopened later with __wakeup().

 The __wakeup() method is usually paired with the __sleep() method.